David Norman Jr.

-David Daniel Norman Jr. (born May 31, 1998) is a Canadian professional soccer player who most recently played as a midfielder for Cavalry FC.
+David Daniel Norman Jr. (born May 31, 1998) is a Canadian professional soccer player who plays as a defender for Vancouver FC in the Canadian Premier League.

 Club career

 Whitecaps FC 2

-Norman Jr. played one year of college soccer at Oregon State University in 2016, before signing his first professional contract with Whitecaps FC 2 on January 19, 2017.
-In May 2017, Norman Jr. was named to the Whitecaps roster for the 2017 Canadian Championship on a short-term contract.
-Norman Jr. would be named the player of the year for Whitecaps FC 2 upon conclusion of the 2017 season.
-Norman Jr. would spend one season with Whitecaps FC 2 before the club ceased operations after the 2017 season.
+Norman played one year of college soccer at Oregon State University in 2016, before signing his first professional contract with Whitecaps FC 2 on January 19, 2017.
+In May 2017, Norman was named to the Whitecaps roster for the 2017 Canadian Championship on a short-term contract.
+Norman would be named the player of the year for Whitecaps FC 2 upon conclusion of the 2017 season.
+Norman would spend one season with Whitecaps FC 2 before the club ceased operations after the 2017 season.

 Vancouver Whitecaps FC

-In December 2017, Norman Jr. signed an MLS contract with Vancouver Whitecaps FC for the 2018 season, with options for the 2019, 2020 and 2021 seasons.
+In December 2017, Norman signed an MLS contract with Vancouver Whitecaps FC for the 2018 season, with options for the 2019, 2020 and 2021 seasons.

 Loan to Queen of the South

-In September 2018, Norman Jr. was loaned to Scottish Championship club Queen of the South.
-On October 20, 2018, Norman Jr. had his first league start for the Doonhamers at East End Park versus Dunfermline Athletic in a 1–0 win.
+In September 2018, Norman was loaned to Scottish Championship club Queen of the South.
+On October 20, 2018, Norman had his first league start for the Doonhamers at East End Park versus Dunfermline Athletic in a 1–0 win.
 In total he played 12 first team QoS games in his loan spell comprising 1 Challenge Cup game, 10 league games and 1 Scottish Cup game.
 Norman departed after the league match at Palmerston versus Dunfermline on December 22, 2018.